For information on winter intensives that are being delivered partially or fully on campus, please refer to the COVID-19 page.

 - Use risk management standards to review and prioritise the environmental risks of a facility

-- Conduct an environmental performance audit of an industry
+- Conduct an environmental assessment of an industrial activity

 - Conduct an EMS systems audit of a commercial operation